johnjohndoe/AFreeChart/trunk/afreechart/README.txt

 AFreeChart : version 0.0.2

-(C) Copyright 2010, by Icom Systech Co., Ltd.
+(C) Copyright 2010, by ICOMSYSTECH Co.,Ltd.

 The latest version of AFreeChart can be obtained from:
     http://code.google.com/p/afreechart/downloads/list